hoang-tran/hoang-tran.github.io/_drafts/how-to-write-unit-tests-in-ios-p2-behaviour-driven-development.md

 <script src="https://gist.github.com/hoang-tran/85565180d49561edd74eca28329d8720.js"></script>

-In the `when is locked` case of the `shoot` method, we have 2 sub-cases:
+In the `when is unlocked` case of the `shoot` method, we have 2 sub-cases:

 <script src="https://gist.github.com/hoang-tran/566056f7e04300a6803c24542534d590.js"></script>